fabge/fabiangeiger/content/posts/static-site-hosting.md

 Title: Tailwind CSS, Pelican and Amazon S3
-Date: 2019-12-03
+Date: 2019-11-08

 ## The early days

 It has been some time since I've had a personal site.
 The way the site was set up, updated and deployed also has a multi-layered and wide-varied history.

-In the early days, where I barely had a clue what I was doing, I used FTP to upload my files to a provider like HostGator.
+In the early days, where I barely had a clue what I was doing, I used drag-and-drop (later FTP) to upload my files to a provider like HostGator.
 After getting more familier with web development my deployment shifted to a virtual machine, requests to my personal site were handled by NGINX.
-If you look closely, my hosting went from being kind of serverless to a fully self-hosted solution, bundled with all it's pros and cons.
+If you look closely, my hosting went from being kind of serverless to a fully self-hosted solution, bundled with all its pros and cons.
 Eventhough self-hosting gave me much more flexibility on the way I wanted to structure things, I was not satisfied with the solution.
-The virtual machine I rented was 5$/month and about as powerful as an old Raspberry Pi.
-If there had ever been more serious traffic, I'm not sure if the server had handled it, eventhough it was only static files.
+The virtual machine I rented was 5$/month and about as powerful as an older Raspberry Pi.
+If there had ever been more serious traffic, I'm not sure if the server had handled it, even if it was only static files.

 ## Back to serverless